CONTEMPORARY ISSUES IN LAW - 2024/5

 Attributes Developed

-001 Demonstrate knowledge and understanding of key legal concepts and theories through research when preparing for assessments 1 and 2 which requires students to draw on individual and collective resourcefulness to design a presentation K
+001 Demonstrate knowledge and understanding of key legal concepts and theories through research when preparing for assessments 1 and 2 which requires students to draw on individual and collective resourcefulness.
+K

-002 Demonstrate knowledge and understanding of the function of Parliament and the Judiciary when identifying case law and statute in Assessment 1 K
+002 Demonstrate knowledge and understanding of the function of Parliament and the Judiciary when revising for Assessment 1.
+K

-003 Research and critically analyse statute case law when preparing for and taking part in tutorial discussions and the group presentation KC
+003 Research and critically analyse statute case law when preparing for and taking part in tutorial discussions.
+KC

-005 Undertake independent and group research and demonstrate core legal skills in writing, evaluation, problem solving and discussion which is relevant to Assessments 1 and 2 and provides students with transferable skills in the future (employability) KCP
+005 Undertake independent research and demonstrate core legal skills in writing, evaluation, problem solving and discussion which is relevant to Assessments 1 and 2 and provides students with transferable skills in the future (employability).
+KCP

-006 Develop oral and presentation skills when presenting as part of Assessment 1.
-Presenting in a group as part of the assessment encourages resilience, particularly in students who are less confident.
+006 Develop problem solving skills when preparing for Assessment 1.
+This encourages resourcefulness and resilience, particularly in students who are less confident.
 PT

-009 Demonstrate ability to evaluate group work by way of a written reflection which considers their professional and personal journey, identifying areas which can be improved and what transferable skills they have gained/ need to acquire KPT
+009 Demonstrate ability to reflect on professional and personal journey, identifying areas which can be improved and what transferable skills they have gained/ need to acquire.
+KPT

 Attributes Developed